asli-nobita/Charactor-AI/README.md

 **Edunime** is a unique **voice-interactive AI companion** that not only supports **real-time voice conversations** and **visual perception** but also features a lively **Live2D avatar**.
 All functionalities can run completely offline on your computer!

 You can treat it as your personal AI companion — whether you want a `Naruto`, `Batman` or any other character, it can meet your expectations.
-The project fully supports `Windows`, `macOS`, and `Linux`, and offers two usage modes: web version and desktop client (with special support for **transparent background desktop pet mode**, allowing the AI companion to accompany you anywhere on your screen).
+The project fully supports `Windows`, `macOS`, and `Linux`.

-Although the long-term memory feature is temporarily removed (coming back soon), thanks to the persistent storage of chat logs, you can always continue your previous unfinished conversations without losing any precious interactive moments.

-In terms of backend support, we have integrated a rich variety of LLM inference, text-to-speech, and speech recognition solutions.
-If you want to customize your AI companion, you can refer to the [Character Customization Guide](https://open-llm-vtuber.github.io/docs/user-guide/live2d) to customize your AI companion's appearance and persona.
+### What we did:
+We used OpenLLM Vtuber as a front end for our Naruto avatar, which we modelled.
+We did the prompt engineering for the LLM we used.
+We used Gemini Flash 2.0 Exp for API calls.
+We used the Edge-TTS model for text-to-speech conversion.
+This is an end product which can be used to interact with Naruto Uzumaki, a famous anime character.

 ### Relevance to problem statement